elocemearg/numsolver/README.md

 ## The `SolverProgress` object passed to `progressCallback()`
 The `progressCallback` parameter must be a function which takes a single argument.
-This is a `SolverProgress` object.
+This is a `SolverProgress` object created by the engine.
 Its public methods are as follows:

 ### `getSelection()`
 Return the selection for this numbers game, as an array of integers.